UnnarThorBachmann/fullstack-nanodegree-vm/README.md

 3. If running the project on a virtual machine type `vagrant up` followed by `vagrant ssh`.

-4. Navigate to `tournament` folder.
-Inside the folder there are three files: `tournament.py`, `tournament_test.py` and `tournament.sql`.

-5. Setup the database schema with `psql -f tournament.sql`.
+4. Remove the current database with the commands `rm *.db` and `rm *.pyc`.

+5. Create a new database with the commands `python database_setup.py` and populate it with the command `python AddingToDatabase.py`.

-6. Run the program using the commands `python tournament_test.py`.
+6. Run the client with `python project_item_catalog.py`.

+7. Connect to it in a webbrowser using the url [http://localhost:8000/](http://localhost:8000/).